Make These Coastal DIY lanterns and Bring the Beach Home This Summer

 Bring the beach and your summer vacation memories into your home.
-These coastal candle holders are so easy and fun to make and they add the perfect bit of beach decor to your home.
+These coastal candle holders are so easy and fun to make, and they add the perfect bit of beach decor to your home.

 I love it when I see something in my head, and my hands turn it into reality in minutes.
-The most time you will need for this diy beach decor will be spent gathering up your materials, but you can use so many things for this, I am sure you have all that you need already.
+The most time you will need for this DIY beach decor will be spent gathering up your materials, but you can use so many things for this, I am sure you have all that you need already.

 Related Reading: DIY Fall Lantern Decor Ideas

-How to Make DIY Beachy Candle Holders
+How to Make DIY Coastal Candle Holders

-Materials and Instructions
+Materials and Instructions For Beachy Lanterns

-- Gather materials
+1. Gather materials

-- Glass jars, vases or cylinders (You can find lots of Glass Cylinder Vases HERE)
+• Glass jars, vases, or cylinders (You can find lots of Glass Cylinder Vases HERE)

-- Sand, either collected from the beach or store bought.
+• Sand, either collected from the beach or store bought.
 I used Decorative Sand that is meant for the bottom of birdcages.

-- Collection of beach decorations.
-Think sea shells, sea stars, pieces of driftwood, sand dollars etc. (There are very pretty collections of Assorted sea shells and decorations HERE)
+• Collection of beach decorations.
+Think sea shells, sea stars, pieces of driftwood, sand dollars, etc. (There are very pretty collections of Assorted sea shells and decorations HERE)

-- Pillar candles and or tea lights.
+• Pillar candles and or tea lights.

 3. Fill up to about a quarter to a third of the height of your glass cylinder.